Effective October 1, 2023 DCP will include a Roth option.

 As a UW employee, you’re eligible to participate in Washington state’s Deferred Compensation Program (DCP), a retirement plan that offers you another opportunity to maximize your tax-advantaged savings.
-Newly hired full-time employees* will be automatically enrolled in DCP three months after their hire date.
+Newly hired full-time employees* will be automatically enrolled in pre-tax DCP three months after their hire date.
 If you wish to opt out of automatic enrollment or wish to learn more please visit the DCP Automatic Enrollment page for additional information.

 The DCP is a 457(b) deferred compensation plan.
-Your contribution are made pre-tax and you get to choose your investment funds from the Washington State Investment Board’s menu of options.
-Your investments grow tax free until you’re ready to withdraw them at retirement.
+Your contribution can be made pre-tax and/or Roth, and you get to choose your investment funds from the Washington State Investment Board’s menu of options.
+Your investments grow until you’re ready to withdraw them at retirement.
 Because DCP is a voluntary savings program, you can start, stop, or change your contributions at any time.
 Any changes to your contribution rate will be effective as soon as the DRS processes your request and provides instructions to the University.

 You can use the DCP in addition to both your mandatory UW retirement plan and the UW Voluntary Investment Program (VIP), if you’re enrolled.
 The annual contribution limit for the DCP is separate from the limit that applies to the UW VIP.
-So consider enrolling in the DCP if you want yet another option for building your tax-advantaged retirement savings.
+So consider enrolling in the DCP if you want yet another option for building your retirement savings.